This popular Japanese dish from Osaka is a savory pancake made with cabbage, vegetable, meat or seafood, and a delicious sauce.

 Mix up the batter, add the pre-sweated cabbage and other ingredients, and you’re ready to go.
 Pour the batter onto a hot griddle.
 An electric griddle like this one is perfect for the task, but you can just use a flat crepe pan as well.

 When it’s done, remove it from the pan and cover it with your toppings of choice.
-I start with a drizzle of Okonomiyaki sauce, then some Sriracha mayo.
+I start with a drizzle of Okonomi sauce, then some mayo or Sriracha mayo (which add an extra spicy kick).
 You can stop there.
 Or you can also add bonito flakes, some scallions, seaweed flakes, etc.

 Of course, the sauce is a huge part of the equation too.
 Without the sauce, the pancake alone lacks luster.
 With the sauce, the flavors come together nicely to form one tasty pancake.